 We ended our day on the Puihi Round Raft Ride.
 I’m a sucker for a good raft ride and man was it a blast.
 We had such a good time that we ended up riding this one a few times since it was marked as “Ride Now.”

 At the end of the day, we had such a great time and I couldn’t leave an amazing day at Volcano Bay without a few souvenirs.
-We finished the day going to Krakatoa Katy’s Shop where I picked up a cute little bamboo plant in a tiki head that is currently sitting on my desk as I write this.
+We finished the day with some shopping and I picked up a cute little bamboo plant in a tiki head that is currently sitting on my desk as I write this.
 We also picked up a Volcano Bay towel that I always roll up in my beach bag.
 It’s such a great memory of our trip to Universal’s Cabana Bay Beach Resort and Volcano Bay.
 Staying at the hotel made it for such an easy weekend (and picturesque walk at the end of the day!) that we highly recommend it to all of our friends who ask about going to the park.

 We even had so much fun that we didn’t even get a moment to take any photos!
 Let us know about your experience at Volcano Bay – and (unlike myself) don’t forget to share your photos — with us on Twitter and Instagram.